2019-2020 GTCYS Call for Scores Competition

-In an effort to grow the repertoire for younger symphony orchestras and expose students to a greater diversity of composers, the Greater Twin Cities Youth Symphonies (GTCYS) is excited to announce a Call for Scores for the 2018-2019 season.
+To increase repertoire for younger symphony orchestras and expose students to a greater diversity of composers, the Greater Twin Cities Youth Symphonies (GTCYS) is excited to announce our Call for Scores competition for the 2019-20 season.

-The winner will receive a cash prize of $1,500 and their work will be performed in the spring of 2019.
-Domestic travel expenses and lodging will be provided for the winning composer to attend the performance.
+The winner will receive a cash prize of $1,500 and their work will be performed in the spring of 2020.
+Domestic travel expenses and lodging will be provided for the winning composer to attend the performance, pending composer availability.
 Competition prize includes copying, preparation, and reproduction of all scores and orchestral parts required for performance(s).

-- Submitted works should use key signatures (concert pitch) with no more than 2 flats or 2 sharps
+- Key signatures (concert pitch) must not include more than 2 flats or 3 sharps

 - Violins should be written no higher than third position

-To Apply: Submit resume, biography, copy of score, and recording (MIDI or live, if available) to Paul Schimming, GTCYS Orchestra Librarian, at firstname.lastname@example.org; or mail to the following address:
+To Apply: Complete the Call for Scores application form.
+Submit resume/CV, biography, copy of score, and recording (MIDI or live, if available) to Paul Schimming, GTCYS Orchestra Librarian, at firstname.lastname@example.org; or mail to the following address:

 Paul Schimming, Orchestra Librarian